ToxicFrog/doomrl-server/README.md

     players/*/

 Each one of these is a player-specific DoomRL directory.
-Most of the contents are symlinks to files in the root doomrl directory.
-The exceptions are files generated or edited by DoomRL as it runs -- player.wad and score.wad, the backup/, mortem/, and screenshot/ directories, the save file, and log files.
-There is also a recording/ directory used by DoomRL to store completed game recordings, and a saves/ directory that stores games in progress (since DoomRL-server permits multiple concurrent games with different names).
+Most of the contents are symlinks to files in the root doomrl directory, or (for files that DoomRL writes, or that the player can customize) copies of same.

+    players/*/saves/

+Games in progress, each one named for that game.

+    players/*/archive/

+Archived mortem and ttyrec files and the server scores file for that player.

     games/